SofieElving/BachelorProject/README.md

 - DREAMS: deep read-level error model for sequencing data applied to low-frequency variant calling and circulating tumor DNA detection.
 MBC.
 By Christensen et al. 2023
 - Error-Corrected Deep Targeted Sequencing of Circulating Cell-Free DNA from Colorectal Cancer Patients for Sensitive Detection of Circulating Tumor DNA.
 MDPI.
 By Frydendahl et al. 2024.

+## About The Project
+Circulating tumor DNA (ctDNA) is released from cancer cells into the bloodstream and constitutes a fraction of the total circulating cell-free DNA (cfDNA) in cancer patients. ctDNA measurements can therefore be used to identify and characterize tumors.
+Due to its short half-life, ctDNA is also ideal for monitoring treatment response and follow-up in cancer patients.
+However, the fraction of ctDNA in the blood is often very small, making it challenging to distinguish cancer mutations from somatic mutations that have no clinical significance.
+In this project, we are working to optimize an error model, in the form of a neural network, that can distinguish cancer-specific mutations from Errors.
+Our work builds on the DREAMS method, which uses a neural network for low-frequency variant calling and detection of ctDNA from sequencing data.
+Specifically, we focus on modeling segments of nucleotides that are inserted (insertion) or removed (deletion) from DNA.
+We successfully improved the sensitivity of cancer predictions by 4.75% at a specificity of 95%, corresponding to 21.6% of the detectable cases.
+This underscores the potential of developing accurate error models for use in the DREAMS setup to effectively detect cancer.

+For a detailed report see the PDF "Bachelor Project".

 ## Installation

 You can install the development version of dreams from